Call of Duty Championship 2017: Last Chance Qualifier teams

 ^ Teams are listed by their pro points standings.

-^ Flags represent the nationality of the majority of players on a team's active roster, not the country in which the organization is based.

 Qualified teams

 32 teams from the North America, Europe and APAC regions will qualify for the tournament.
 The 16 teams which qualified for Stage 2 of the 2017 CWL Pro League were the first teams to qualify.
 Another 16 teams will qualify via the last chance qualifier.

 Pro League Teams

 The 16 teams which qualified for Stage 2 of the 2017 CWL Pro League were the first teams to qualify for the 2018 Call of Duty Championship.

 Last Chance Qualifier teams

 16 further teams qualified from their respective regions last chance qualifiers.